Schedule

 Tuesday

-• Topic of the day: Research Data Management and Promotion of Open Science
+• Topic of the day: Education and Open Science

 • 8:30–9:00